signal-noise/index-core/README.md

 __allowOverwrite__, optional.
 By default this is set to true ensuring that all calculated values _will_ be calculated by the module.
 If set to false, calculated values that are supplied in the `entities` sheet will take precedence.
 Most of the time you don't want to do this but it might be a handy escape hatch.

+__clamp__, optional.
+By default this is set to false.
+Indicator values above the max or below the min values for that indicator will not be constrained therefor normalised values may lie outside the expected range.
+Set to true if you want you values constrained.

 ### indexCore.__adjustValue(_entityName:String_, _indicatorID:String_, _value:Number_)__
 A function that allows the user to adjust an entity's (_entityName_) indicator (_indicatorID_) score to a specified _value_.
 Calculated values for that entity are re-calculated using the new value.
 If the function is called without _value_ the indicator is reset to it's inital value.
 If the function is called without _indicatorId_ or _value_ all indicators on the entity are reset to their initial values.
 As a convenience the function returns an object with all the recalculated values.